-Let's Take Inventory: Ponder three questions...
+Make It Personal: Ponder three questions...

 1. Have I experienced the love of Christ?
 My non-believing friend, have you experienced the love of Christ?
 God so loved this world, including you, that He gave His Son, that whoever believes in Him will not perish but have eternal life.
 Have you received this gift and experienced His love?